kcrowe234/docs/content/getting-started/what-is-npm.md

 ### Your First Package Page

 First, you create an npm account, which is explained in the next chapter.
-You will then have you own page on npmjs.com, which will be http://www.npmjs.com/~*yourusername*.
+You will then have your own page on npmjs.com, which will be http://www.npmjs.com/~*yourusername*.

 <img src="/images/first-package-page.png" style="border: 1px solid gray;">